kali-mx/BlogContent/LLMNR_POISONING.md

 # SMB RELAY
+### SMB Relay Requirements: (aka "Pass the Hash")
+1. SMB signing must be disabled (not required) on the target
+2. relayed user hash must be admin on that machine
 ####
 Using nmap's builtin script to search for smb status on port 445:
 syntax: `nmap --script=smb2-security-mode.nse -p445  10.0.2.0/24 | grep "smb2-security-mode" -A2 -B8`